 For this couple to progress, they needed to evaluate their reactions so that they could more clearly recognise their formation influences and make conscious decisions about how they would manage their marriage going forward.

-They also needed to commit to establishing healthy boundaries with the parents and the wife needed to find an alternative source of support that could coach her towards unity in the marriage rather than confirming a dysfunctional inclination.
+They also needed to commit to establish healthy boundaries with the parents and the wife needed to find an alternative source of support that could coach her towards unity in the marriage rather than confirming a dysfunctional inclination.

 Experience in Relationship